Butthole Surfers: Mainstream recognition (1991–1999)

 Rough Trade filed for bankruptcy in 1991, but not before releasing Leary's solo project, The History of Dogs.
 The following year, Butthole Surfers shocked many fans and critics by signing with the major label Capitol Records.
 In 2017, Paul Leary reflected: "I grew up listening to The Beatles and Grand Funk Railroad and Dean Martin, and the thought of being on the same record label that they were on was too fucking weird, really weird.
 A lot of people gave us grief for doing that, but fuck: I wasn't going to turn that down."

 Capitol immediately reissued piouhgd and paired the band with their first big-name producer, John Paul Jones, best known as the bassist for Led Zeppelin.
 The fruit of their partnership, 1993's Independent Worm Saloon, featured a more straightforward rock approach at Jones's insistence.
 This paid off for Butthole Surfers, giving them their first minor radio hit, "Who Was in My Room Last Night?".
 It reached number 24 on Billboards Modern Rock Tracks singles chart, while the album peaked at number 124 on the Billboard 200.Charts & awards – Billboard albums, Allmusic.
 Two of the new songs were featured on episodes of MTV's Beavis and Butt-head.
 Guitarist and huge influence on Butthole Surfers, Helios Creed played guitar on two of the songs from the record, "The Annoying Song" and "Clean It Up".

 When Pinkus left in 1994, the remaining members enlisted a series of fill-in musicians, and continued to tour sporadically, even as all three pursued side projects.
 Haynes was working with Johnny Depp, Bill Carter, Sal Jenco, Flea, and others in a new group, P. In 1993, Haynes played with this band in Los Angeles' Viper Room, on the night the actor River Phoenix died of a drug overdose.
 Meanwhile, Leary was building a reputation as a skilled music producer, while Coffey set up his own record label Trance Syndicate.
-According to Leary and industry insiders, Haynes was increasingly dependent on hard drugs at this time, though Haynes has downplayed their concerns.
+According to Leary and industry insiders, Haynes was increasingly dependent on hard drugs at this time, although Haynes has downplayed their concerns.